joshualibrarian/wim/doc/protocol.md

 # Networking Protocol

-The WMM networking protocol is a (unicode) text-based TCP/IP protocol.
+The WIM networking protocol is a (unicode) text-based TCP/IP protocol.

 ## Initialization